t6nis/moodle-block_forum_aggregator/README.txt

-Forum Aggregator by TÃµnis Tartes 2011
+Forum Aggregator by Tõnis Tartes 2011

 This works for Moodle 2.x version.